-- Understand that leadership is not innate, but fostered.
+- Understand that leadership is developed, not innate

-- Believe that women and minorities own a place at the table of change.
+- Believe that women and minorities have a role in bringing about change

-- Are committed to sharing their skills and knowledge with the wider community and world.
+- Share their skills and knowledge with the wider community and world

-- Our first group of Endeavor Scholars is scheduled to graduate in May 2014.
-This represents a 76.6% retention rate since fall 2010, which is higher than UMass Dartmouth’s 74% retention rate overall and compares favorably with a 72.2% national average retention rate among public universities.
+- Our first group of Endeavor Scholars graduated in May 2014.
+A 76.6% retention rate, since fall 2010, compares favorably with a 72.2% national average retention rate among public universities.

 - 100% were actively involved in community service activities prior to attending UMass Dartmouth.